Johansson scores 1:30 into OT; Sabres beat Canadiens 5-4

-BUFFALO, N.Y.
-(AP) — Marcus Johansson scored 1:30 into overtime, leading the Buffalo Sabres to a 5-4 win over the Montreal Canadiens on Wednesday night.
+Circling with the puck inside his zone, Eichel eluded Tomas Tatar’s check at his own blue line and then built up a head of steam driving through the neutral zone.
+With Ben Chiarot and Jeff Petry backing up, Eichel fired a low hard shot that sneaked in under goalie Keith Kincaid.

-Jack Eichel scored twice and added two assists, and the Sabres improved to 3-0-1, the team’s best start since opening the 2009-10 season 4-0-1.
-Rookie Victor Olofsson matched an NHL record in becoming the fourth NHL player to score first six career goals on the power play in a game Buffalo converted two of five opportunities.
+The Sabres endured their lapses by squandering a 4-2, third-period lead.
+And yet, they persevered by improving to 3-0-1, their best start since opening the 2009-10 season at 4-0-1.

+Rookie Victor Olofsson matched an NHL record in becoming the fourth NHL player to score his first six career goals on the power play.
 Jeff Skinner also scored and defenseman Rasmus Dahlin had two assists, while Carter Hutton stopped 23 shots and improved to 3-0.

-Joel Armia scored twice and added an assist in a game the Canadiens rallied from a two-goal, third-period deficit.
-Jesperi Kotkaniemi and Ben Chiarot, with the tying goal with 7:06 remaining, also scored for the Canadiens (1-0-2)
+Joel Armia scored twice and added an assist, while Jesperi Kotkaniemi and Chiarot, with the tying goal with 7:06 remaining, also scored for the Canadiens (1-0-2).

-Keith Kincaid stopped 34 shots, including getting his right pad out to stop Skinner redirecting Johansson’s pass into the crease with 2:51 remaining.
+Kincaid stopped 34 shots, including getting his right pad out to stop Skinner redirecting Johansson’s pass into the crease with 2:51 remaining.

+“We fell asleep in the second period.
+They were harder on the puck than we were, and we were a bit soft,” Canadiens coach Claude Julien said.
+“If you want to be a good team, those things can’t be a part of your game.”

 The game was decided just as Montreal’s Paul Byron exited the penalty box while serving a slashing penalty.